jiportilla/senzing-demo/README.md

 If you have not done so already, you must do these steps before proceeding with the Senzing demo:

-1. Download and install the Senzing app.
+1. Download and install the free Senzing App [here](http://www.senzing.com/).
+(No private data flows to Senzing)
-2. 1.
-Clone this git repository:
+2. Clone this git repository:

 ```bash
 cd ~   # or wherever you want